CHINO VALLEY POLICE DEPARTMENT CANINE PROGRAM

 The short career of Bo left Officer Garcia without a partner.
 A search was conducted and a new Belgian Malinois was located and purchased in January of 2015.
 The new canine didn’t have a name so the Chino Valley Police Department and the 2nd Grade Class of Ms. Jeffries, at Del Rio Elementary School, teamed up to name the newest edition to the canine program.
 The class decided on the name Jax.
 Jax and Officer Garcia were teamed up and participated in multiple community events.
 Jax and Garcia quickly bonded and within a month Jax and Garcia located and seized 11 pounds of Marijuana on a traffic stop.

-Recently in June, 2016 Jax is now partnered with Officer Garrett and they both will continue their NPCA/NNDDA certifications.
+Recently in December, 2016 Jax is now partnered with Officer McIntire and they both will continue their NPCA/NNDDA certifications.